• Skip to primary navigation

 I always make this recipe with honey and don’t substitute it for anything else.
 This is mainly about the tradition and taste.

-Technically you can substitute the honey for maple, coconut or date syrup, golden syrup or light corn syrup.
+Technically you can substitute the honey for maple syrup, coconut or date syrup, golden syrup, light corn syrup or other golden syrup alternatives.
 It will change the taste of the biscuits, so just bear this in mind when you are going rogue.

 Icing sugar

-Using icing sugar as oppose to any other sugar makes a huge difference.
+Using icing sugar as opposed to any other sugar makes a huge difference.
 It makes the biscuits softer and blends straightaway into the dough mix.

 Rum Icing